dunatron/ants_companion/privacy_policy.md

 ## 7. Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us at [Contact Information].
+If you have any questions or concerns about this Privacy Policy, please contact us at antscompanion@gmail.com.

 ## 8. Children's Privacy